Skip to content

 Slow travel is a terrible name for what it actually is.
 It suggests that travelling slowly is in fact slow, perhaps dull, or even boring.

-It’s not hard to imagine a trip where you do 5+ touristy things a day, spend your life’s savings, and come home in need of another vacation.
-The reason we say ‘it’s not hard to imagine’ is because you’ve done it already.
+It’s easy to imagine a trip where you do 5+ touristy things a day, spend your life’s savings, and come home in need of another vacation.
+The reason it's easy to imagine is that you’ve done it already.

 Let’s try to make the case for why slow travel can be you and your wallet’s best friend.

 The entire premise of slow travel is staying in one place for a longer period of time.
 By doing so, you become eligible for extended stay discounts.
-Many accommodation providers, such as hotels, Airbnb, or Vrbo offer discounts for extended stays (upwards of +50% off for monthly stays in some instances!
-Sign us up, please).
+Many accommodation providers, like hotels, Airbnb, or Vrbo, offer discounts for extended stays.
+Some offer over 50% off for monthly stays.
+Sign us up, please!

-By staying longer, you also avoid the costs of relocating more frequently, such as getting to and from the airport, flying to and from, and restocking your food supply.
+Staying longer avoids the costs of relocating more often.
+These include getting to and from the airport, flying, and restocking your food.

-During our 4 week stay in Santiago, Chile, we got a 20% discount on our monthly rental.
-The rental fee alone was cheaper than what we use to spend on renting in Toronto, Canada, without even considering utilities and insurance.
+During our 4-week stay in Santiago, Chile, we got a 20% discount on our monthly rental.
+The rental fee was cheaper than what we spent renting in Toronto, Canada.
+That was without even adding utilities and apartment insurance.

 Lower transportation expenses

-Without the need for moving around between destinations as much through slow travel, you minimize the need for expensive flights.
+Slow travel cuts the need for expensive flights.
+It requires less moving between destinations.
 Instead of hopping from city to city or country to country, you can explore more of a single destination.
 This reduces the amount you spend on flights, trains, and buses.

-To reiterate, a $500 USD return flight to Europe looks very different for slow travellers compared to fast travellers.
+A $500 USD return flight to Europe is very different for slow and fast travellers.

-When you stay in one place for a longer period, you might find it beneficial to get a monthly transit card, rent a bike for your stay, or look for other cheap transportation options.
-It cost us the equivalent of $0.35 USD to take La Paz’s incredible teleférico (cable car) public transit system and $1.00 USD to take the metro in Santiago, a complete bargain compared to most North American cities.
+If you'll stay in one place for a while, consider a monthly transit card, renting a bike, or other cheap transport options.
+It cost us $0.35 to ride La Paz's amazing cable car.
+It was $1.00 for the metro in Santiago.
+A bargain compared to most North American cities.

 You can also go on weekend trips and leave your accommodation as is.
-With the monthly discount, it can be cost effective to leave your accommodation empty while you go off on the weekend to explore other destinations.
+With the monthly discount, it may be cheaper to leave your room empty while you explore other places on the weekend.

 We did this twice during our trip to Chile.
 We visited Patagonia for 5 days and were able to leave 80% of our clothes at our base Airbnb in Santiago.
 We also spontaneously visited Valparaíso for 2 nights and took a bus there last minute!